The Walt Disney Company: History

-1923–1934: Founding, Mickey Mouse, and Silly Symphonies
+1921–1934: Founding, Oswald the Lucky Rabbit, Mickey Mouse, and Silly Symphonies

-Walt Disney and his friend animator Ub Iwerks had founded a film studio named Laugh-O-Gram Studio in Kansas City.
-Iwerks and Disney made a short film entitled Alice's Wonderland, which depicted child actor Virginia Davis interacting with animated characters.
-In 1923, soon after the short was made, Laugh-O-Gram Studio went bankrupt but the film later became a hit after New York film distributor Margaret J. Winkler purchased it.
-Disney signed a contract to create six series of Alice Comedies with an option for two more six-episode series.
-Before signing the contract, Disney decided to move to Hollywood, Los Angeles, to join his brother Roy O. Disney, who had tuberculosis.
-Walt and Roy founded Disney Brothers Studio on October 16, 1923, to produce the films.
-Walt later persuaded Iwerks' and Davis' families to move to Hollywood as well.
+In 1921, American animators Walt Disney and Ub Iwerks founded Laugh-O-Gram Studio in Kansas City, Missouri.
+Iwerks and Disney went on to create short films at the studio.
+The final one, in 1923, was entitled Alice's Wonderland and depicted child actress Virginia Davis interacting with animated characters.
+While Laugh-O-Gram's shorts were popular in Kansas City, the studio went bankrupt in 1923 and Disney moved to Los Angeles, to join his brother Roy O. Disney, who was recovering from tuberculosis.
+Shortly after Walt's move, New York film distributor Margaret J. Winkler purchased Alice's Wonderland, which began to gain popularity.
+Disney signed a contract with Winkler for $1,500 to create six series of Alice Comedies, with an option for two more six-episode series.
+Walt and Roy Disney founded Disney Brothers Cartoon Studio on October 16, 1923, to produce the films.
+In January 1926, the Disney's moved into a new studio on Hyperion Street and the studio's name was changed to Walt Disney Studio.

-In January 1926, the Disney studio on Hyperion Street was completed, and Disney Brothers Studio's name was changed to Walt Disney Studio.
-After producing several Alice films for the next four years, Winkler handed the role of distributing films to her husband Charles Mintz.
-In 1927, Mintz asked for a new series of films to be made under Universal Pictures.
-In response, Walt created his first series of fully animated films, which featured the character Oswald the Lucky Rabbit.
-Walt Disney Studio created 26 films with Oswald in them.
+After producing Alice films over the next 4 years, Winkler handed the role of distributing the studio's shorts to her husband, Charles Mintz.
+In 1927, Mintz asked for a new series, and Disney created his first series of fully animated shorts, starring a character named Oswald the Lucky Rabbit.
+The series was produced by Winkler Pictures and distributed by Universal Pictures.
+The Walt Disney Studios completed 26 Oswald shorts.